 The Hearing Committee will be the members of the committee appointed by the Chair.

-The initial Hearing Committee will examine the matter, considering any written statements submitted, oral statements and any mitigating circumstances.
+The initial Hearing Committee will examine the matter, considering any written statements submitted, verbal statements and any mitigating circumstances.
 From this the Hearing Committee will agree whether any disciplinary action has taken place.

 The full committee may be told that a disciplinary procedure has been initiated and is being dealt with, but not given any of the detail.
-This is necessary in order not to prejudice any appeal that they may be required to hear later.
+This is necessary in order not to bias any appeal that they may be required at a later date.